Donkey Kong: 1982–1994: Sequels and first hiatus

 Sega obtained the license to develop a game featuring a playable Donkey Kong as a parking attendant, but it was canceled after a management buyout from Gulf and Western Industries in 1984.
 Donkey Kong went on an extended hiatus, while the spin-off Mario franchise found success on the NES, cementing Mario as Nintendo's mascot.
 Donkey Kong's appearances were limited to cameos in unrelated games.
 Nintendo staff began discussing a Donkey Kong revival as the original game's tenth anniversary approached in 1991.
 They were unable to start a new game at the time, so they included Donkey Kong Jr. as a playable character in Super Mario Kart (1992).
 However, the discussions led to the production of the Game Boy game Donkey Kong (1994), the first original Donkey Kong game in ten years.
 It features Mario as the player character and begins as a remake of the 1981 game before introducing over 100 puzzle-platforming levels that incorporate elements from Donkey Kong Jr. and Super Mario Bros.
 2 (1988).

 The 1987 Official Nintendo Player's Guide advertised a Donkey Kong revival for the NES, Return of Donkey Kong, which was never released.
 In the early 1990s, Philips obtained the license to use five Nintendo characters, including Donkey Kong, in games for the CD-i format.
-Philips contracted Riedel Software Productions to make a CD-i Donkey Kong game; it was developed between 1992 and 1993, but canceled.
-The 2020 Nintendo data leak included a prototype for Super Mario World 2: Yoshi's Island (1995) featuring a protagonist who resembles Stanley.
-Its title, Super Donkey, suggested that Yoshi's Island began as a Donkey Kong game before it was altered to star the Mario character Yoshi.
+Philips contracted Riedel Software Productions to make a CD-i Donkey Kong game; it was developed between 1992 and 1993, but was canceled.
+The 2020 Nintendo data leak included a prototype for Yoshi's Island (1995) featuring a protagonist who resembles Stanley.
+Its title, Super Donkey, suggests that Yoshi's Island began as a Donkey Kong game before it was altered to star the Mario character Yoshi.